vincentcordes/cmdlist/README.md

 # cmdlist

-A basic cli program to help with easily forgotten commands.
+A cross platform cli program to help keep track of commands.

-run 'cmdlist -h' to see all arguments